Are you sure you know Why We Need Sunscreen? Is sunscreen really important for you and your family?

 From all sides, we hear about how it is important to wear sunscreen and protect our skin.
 Let’s get down to some specific reasons it is important to protect your skin.
 Sunscreen is important for helping protect your skin from the sun.

 Our skin is the way we protect our bodies from ultraviolet radiation.
-This very same skin regulates our bodies’ temperature, helps in maintaining our hydration.
-Your skin also helps protect you from viruses and germs that inhabit the world in which we live.
+This very same skin regulates our bodies’ temperature and helps in maintaining our hydration.
+Your skin also helps to protect you from viruses and germs that inhabit the world in which we live.

 If your skin gets too much sun, and this keeps happening too often you can have patches on your skin where you will have less healthy skin.
 When your skin is not healthy, it can’t continue protecting you.

 It will be harder to keep your body healthy when the skin isn’t keeping your temperature regulated.
-When you have a sunburn that makes you sick.
-When there are weak spots on your skin surface that are irritated and let virus and germs through to your system.
+If you have a sunburn that makes you sick, you are in danger of other problems with your skin.

-Keeping your skin healthy is the first step in a healthy body.
+Keeping your skin healthy is the first step to a healthy body.
 Yes, it is all interactive, and when your skin is no longer healthy, your body probably won’t be either.